 This segment provides IT development solutions services that generally include system analysis and design, software development and technology consultancy.
-The revenue generated from this segment in FY2023 amounted to approximately HK\$123.4 million, representing approximately 39.9% of the total revenue for FY2023.
-The revenue derived from this segment remained at a similar level as compared to FY2022.
-It was mainly due to the decrease in number of projects undertaken offset by the effect of increase in total project size.
+The revenue generated from this segment in FY2024 amounted to approximately HK\$108.5 million, representing approximately 32.3% of the total revenue for FY2024.
+The revenue derived from this segment decreased by approximately 12.0% from approximately HK\$123.4 million for FY2023 to approximately HK\$108.5 million for FY2024.
+It was mainly due to the decrease in number of projects in FY2024.